Services

 Open House and Dedication

-An open house has been announced for the Farmington New Mexico Temple, beginning with a media day on Monday, July 14, 2025.
-Following two days of tours for invited guests, the public is invited to tour the building from Thursday, July 17, through Saturday, August 2, excluding Sundays.
-Elder Neil L. Andersen of the Quorum of the Twelve Apostles will dedicate the temple on Sunday, August 17, 2025.
-The dedicatory session will be broadcast to all units in the temple district.1
+An open house for the Farmington New Mexico Temple began with a media day on Monday, July 14, 2025.
+Following two days of tours for invited guests, the public was invited to tour the building from Thursday, July 17, through Saturday, August 2, excluding Sundays.
+Elder Neil L. Andersen of the Quorum of the Twelve Apostles dedicated the temple on Sunday, August 17, 2025.
+The dedicatory session was broadcast to all units in the temple district.4

 Temple Design